Skip to main content

 Guar gum contributes to the maintenance of normal blood cholesterol levels.

-More about guar gum
+More about Guar gum

-HPMC contributes to the maintenance of normal blood cholesterol levels.
+Hydroxypropylmethylcellulose contributes to the maintenance of normal blood cholesterol levels.

-More about HPMC
+More about Hydroxypropylmethylcellulose (HPMC)

 Iodine